Q: Is there a fee for paying my bill in the Company office, by phone, or by automatic bill payment

 Q: Can I get an extension on my bill?

 A: Yes you can get an extension.
+We only allow one (1) extension per year.
 You must call for an extension before water is turned off.
 Once water is turned off an extension will not be given.

 Q: Does Bellflower-Somerset offer discounts to low income and/or senior citizens?